 Where can I find the cash advance fees and charges for my credit card?

 Most credit card issuers will charge both a cash advance fee and cash advance interest rate for applicable transactions.
-If you want to know what you’ll be charged, you can usually find these details in the product disclosure statement or terms and conditions under “fees and charges”.
+If you want to know what you’ll be charged, you can usually find these details in the card’s terms and conditions under “Interest fees and interest charges”.

 If you’re unsure or can’t find this information, contact your credit card issuer to confirm what rates and fees apply before choosing a credit card or using one for cash advances.